Adam Johnson (ice hockey): Legacy, aftermath, and push for extra protection

 Johnson's death prompted an examination of player safety in the game of hockey and led to several mandates on neck protection.
 The English Ice Hockey Association (EIHA), the governing body of the sport in England and Wales at all levels below the Elite League, introduced a neck guard mandate beginning in 2024.
 All Canadian Hockey League leagues (OHL, QMJHL, and WHL) also mandated neck guards, effective November 4, 2023.
 However, the Elite Ice Hockey League, in which Johnson had been playing at the time of his death, announced that it had no plans to mandate neck guards.
 Though not required in the league, several NHL players began wearing neck guards in games and practices following Johnson's death, including Anze Kopitar, Tyler Bertuzzi, T. J. Oshie, and Cole Koepke.
 USA Hockey approved a new policy, effective August 1, 2024, requiring all players and on-ice officials 18 years of age and under to wear neck-laceration protection in games and practices.
 Beginning in the 2024-25 season, the AHL required that all players and on-ice officials wear cut-resistant neck protectors.
 In the 2026–27 NHL season, new players will be required to wear neck guards.
-The 2026 Winter Olympics will see a mandatory neck guard rule for Ice Hockey events introduced for the first time, with previous editions allowing their use to be optional.
+The 2026 Winter Olympics saw a mandatory neck guard rule for Ice Hockey events introduced for the first time, with previous editions allowing their use to be optional.

 Personal life

-At the time of his death, according to family members, Johnson had purchased an engagement ring he planned to give to his girlfriend of three years, Ryan Wolfe.
+According to family members, at the time of his death, Johnson had purchased an engagement ring he planned to give to his girlfriend of three years, Ryan Wolfe.